swcurran/didwebvh-info/docs/implementations/adoption.md

-# `did:webvh` Deployments
+# `did:webvh` Adoption

-The following is a list of known deployments of `did:webvh` software.
-If you have a deployment that is not listed here, please let us know (or submit a PR).
+The following is a list of known adoptions of `did:webvh`, including deployments of `did:webvh` software and inclusions of `did:webvh` in standards, reference architectures, and governance frameworks.
+If you have an adoption that is not listed here, please let us know (or submit a PR).
-It is really helpful to the community to know about deployments so that we can learn from each other and build a larger network.
+It is really helpful to the community to know about the growing ecosystem around `did:webvh`.

 ## United Nations Transparency Protocol (UNTP)